-The Equitable Bank Ombudsman is appointed by and reports to the Bank's CEO and Board of Directors, with the mandate to receive and handle customer complaints regarding the Bank's products and services that could not be resolved within the first two steps of the Bank's Customer Complaint Handling Procedures (CCHP).
+Equitable’s1 Ombudsman has a mandate to receive and handle customer complaints regarding the Bank's products and services that could not be resolved within the first two steps of the Bank's Customer Complaint Handling Procedures (CCHP).

 What is the mandate of the Office of the Ombudsman?

 Working closely with both customers and the Bank's relevant business units, the Office of the Ombudsman independently and thoroughly conducts a full investigation of customer complaints, subject to certain limitations.

 The Office of the Ombudsman is committed to providing an impartial review based on the evidence available to help customers and the Bank reach a fair, reasonable and transparent resolution.
 Customers who remain dissatisfied are free to pursue external recourse, including to an external complaints body, if a settlement is not reached.

 How can the Office of the Ombudsman help?